 Fool-proof baked cheesecake without cookie crumb or water bath?
 Sign me up!

 When I first read about this recipe, I couldn’t believe how simple and straight forward it is.
 Could it truly produce glorious results like so many others?
+Can it be close to the original, by Chef Santiago Rivera of La Viña in San Sebastian, Spain?

 My version is done in two small 6 inch wide, 3 inch tall* cake pans instead of a single springform pan.
 All because I prefer small cakes.
 One to eat and one to shoot, or to give away.
 Feel free to bake this in a 10 inch pan if that’s what you’ve got.
 Because I had lined the pans with two pieces of baking paper, it was sturdy enough for me to lift the cakes out.
+October 2021: I also tested baking this in a cast iron pan and it turned out nicely, if not better!

 One tip – serve this with vanilla ice cream for the ultimate sweet/savoury hit.
 It’s now the one dessert I can’t resist having.
 Creamy cheese flavours, fragrant vanilla and oh so simple to throw together.
+I also found that when honey is added, it gave the cheesecake an interesting flavour dimension, so give that a go if you don’t want to use vanilla.

 Shortly after photographing this, J ate a wedge (the cut wedge ) with vanilla ice cream on the side.